 COUPLED 2025

-Organized by: M. Carraturo (University of Pavia, Italy), S. Morganti (University of Pavia, Italy) and F. Auricchio (University of Pavia, Italy)
+Organized by: M. Carraturo (University of Pavia, Italy), N. Ferro (Politecnico di Milano, Italy), M. Lupo Pasini (Oak Ridge National Laboratory, Italy), S. Morganti (University of Pavia, Italy), F. Auricchio (University of Pavia, Italy) and S. Perotto (Politecnico di Milano, Italy)

 Keywords: additive manufcaturing, data-driven methods, Multiphysics, Multiscale, numerical modelling